fabric8-analytics/fabric8-analytics-deployment/openshift/README.md

 ## Install required tools

-Use your preferred package manager to install awk, aws-cli, psql, origin-clients, pwgen
+Use your preferred package manager to install aws-cli, psql, origin-clients, pwgen

 on Fedora:
-`sudo dnf install gawk awscli pwgen postgresql origin-clients`
+`sudo dnf install awscli pwgen postgresql origin-clients`

 Mac users will require to install gawk from brew.

 ## Configure fabric8-analytics services

 All configuration for the deployment script resides in env.sh.
-To configure your development deployment copy env-template.sh
+To configure your development deployment copy [env-template.sh](env-template.sh) to env.sh

 `cp env-template.sh env.sh`

-Update variables with your AWS,Openshift and Github credentials.
+Update variables with your AWS, Openshift and Github credentials.

 ### Generate RDS pasword

-To generate password you will require tool named pwgen.
+To generate password you will require tool named `pwgen`.
 `pwgen -1cs 32`

-Use generated password to update RDS_PASSWORD value
+Use generated password to update RDS_PASSWORD value.

 ### Run oc login